Kentico Kontent & the General Data Protection Regulation

 For more information about the GDPR, see the Official Journal of the European Union.

 Our commitment to the GDPR

 We also produced large numbers of articles on GDPR readiness in our blog, so don't miss those.
-We also delivered several features in our other product—Kentico EMS —that should help data controllers with their GDPR compliance.
+We also delivered several features in our other product—Kentico Xperience—that should help data controllers with their GDPR compliance.
 You can be assured we take GDPR compliance very seriously.